black-roland/homeassistant-gsm-call/README.md

     message: "Required by HASS but not used by the integration — enter any text here"
 ```

-### Dialing duration
+### Ringing duration

-By default, the integration tries to make a phone call for 30 seconds.
-Duration can be changed by specifying `call_duration_sec`:
+By default, the called phone will ring for approximately 30 seconds.
+This duration can be adjusted by specifying `call_duration_sec`:

 ```yaml
 notify: